It is a cavity created to join an internal body part with the exterior.

 An ostomy is a surgically created opening in the abdomen that allows stool or urine to flow out of the body from the gastrointestinal tract or urinary tract.

 A portion of the intestine is brought to the surface of the abdomen and sutured in place.
-The part of the intestine that you see in the abdomen is called a stoma.
-A pouching system or ” ostomy bag ” is used on the outside of the body to collect stool or urine.
+The part of the intestine in the stomach is called a stoma.
+A pouching system or ” ostomy bag ” is used outside the body to collect stool or urine.

 When is an ostomy performed?

-An ostomy may be necessary due to birth defects, cancer, inflammatory bowel disease, diverticulitis , incontinence, and many other medical conditions.
+An ostomy may be necessary due to congenital disabilities, cancer, inflammatory bowel disease, diverticulitis, incontinence, and other medical conditions.

 They are also required in cases of severe abdominal or pelvic trauma resulting from accidents or injuries sustained during military service.